Before you start

 If you don’t want us to complete any electronic checks, please call us on 0345 850 8953.

-If this is not your first taxable income payment and you are not utilising your tax-free allowance, we will start to process your request.
+If this is not your first taxable income payment or you are not using your tax-free allowance, we will start to process your request and we will not provide an illustration.

 Declaration